zerospiel/docs/docs/quickstart-2-aws.md

 ## Configure AWS IAM for k0rdent

-Before k0rdent CAPI can manage resources on AWS, you need to prepare for this by using `clusterawsadm` to create a bootstrap CloudFormation stack with additional IAM policies and a service account.
+Before k0rdent CAPI can manage resources on AWS, you need to use `clusterawsadm` to create a bootstrap CloudFormation stack with additional IAM policies and a service account.
 You do this under the administrative account credentials you earlier exported to the management node environment:

 ```shell
 clusterawsadm bootstrap iam create-cloudformation-stack